david-junker/React-Typescript-App-with-Webpack/README.md

 # React-Typescript-App-with-Webpack
-Setup for a React Typescript App that is build with Webpack This should be published with Netlify.
-Otherwise all urls should redirect to the index.html.
+Setup for a React Typescript App that is build with Webpack.

+Recommended to use with Netlify.
+Otherwise a redirect from all urls to index.html must be set.